|Department||World Languages and Cultures|

 Study Abroad: Florence, Italy (Spring 1988); Avignon, France (Fall 1987)

-As a foreign language educator with a background in French and Italian literatures, my research interests are in pedagogy, culture and literature.
-I am also interested in the process of translation and do French to English translation.
+As a world language educator with a background in French and Italian literatures, my research interests are in foreign language pedagogy, French North American cultural studies, and translation.
+I am also a French to English translator.

-My post-intermediate textbook, Je me souviens (Georgetown University Press), is an interdisciplinary introduction to Francophone Quebec.
+My post-intermediate textbook, Je me souviens (Georgetown University Press), is an interdisciplinary introduction to the history and culture of Francophone Quebec.
 Literary excerpts, songs, art, films and authentic historical narratives are presented with historical notes and timelines and texts are glossed so as to be accessible to anglophone students who are learning French as a second language.
 This project invites students to explore the rich heritage of our French-speaking neighbors to the north.

 Academic Advisor for the French Summer Program in Quebec: I recruit and advise students who attend the summer study abroad program at Laval University in Quebec City, Canada.

 French Club Advisor: I assist and support the student leaders who run the French Club to organize on-campus and off-campus cultural activities for students interested in French.

 • A History of St. Joseph’s Parish in Salem, Massachusetts: 1873-1948.
 Translation (French to English) of La Paroisse Saint-Joseph, Salem, Massachusetts (1948) by the Laurier Association.
 Edited by Elizabeth Duclos-Orsello.
 Salem State University Digital Archive.
 French-Canadian Heritage Collection, 2019. https://digitalcommons.salemstate.edu/fchc/1/